sitewhere/sitewhere.github.io/developer.md

 result in errors due to missing library dependencies.
 In order to load the required libraries onto your local machine, you will need to install Apache Maven.

-## Install Maven and Build Projects
+## Install Gradle and Build Projects
-In order to build the various projects and generate the deployable artifacts, you will need to install and run [Apache Maven](http://maven.apache.org/).
-Version 3.0.5 was used for testing but any Maven 3 version should work as well.
-Download Maven and install as per the instructions, then open a command prompt.
-Type the following:
+SiteWhere uses [Gradle](http://gradle.org/) to build project artifacts.
+The SiteWhere repository includes the [Gradle wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html) so there is no need to install extra tools to build the artifacts.
+To build the web archive (WAR) file, run the following in the project root folder:

 {% highlight bash %}
-mvn clean install
+gradlew clean war
 {% endhighlight %}

-The Maven build will clean any existing build artifacts, download all of the dependencies, and compile all of the projects individually.
-The final result from the build process is a web archive (WAR) file in the **deploy** directory that can be deployed in SiteWhere server.
+The Gradle build will clean any existing build artifacts, download all of the dependencies, and compile all of the projects individually.
+The final result from the build process is a web archive (WAR) file in the **sitewhere-web/build/libs** directory.
+The filename can be renamed to **sitewhere.war** and copied into the SiteWhere **webapps** folder.

+To build a completely functional server (as you would find on the SiteWhere [downloads](http://www.sitewhere.org/downloads/) page, execute one of the following commands:

+For a Windows installation run:

+{% highlight bash %}
+gradlew clean serverZip
+{% endhighlight %}

+For a Linux/Max installation run:

+{% highlight bash %}
+gradlew clean serverTar
+{% endhighlight %}

+The installable artifacts can be found in the **build/distributions** folder.